goodyduru/goodyduru.github.io/_drafts/2024-01-16-ipc-shared-memory.md

 run()
 ```

 The server code sets up the shared memory segment similarly to the client code.
-Because `ftok` is called with the exact parameters as the one in the client code, the generated key value will be the same.
+Because `ftok` is called with the exact same parameters as the one in the client code, the generated key value will be the same.
 A message is sent and a while loop runs that ensures the message received isn't the same as the sent message.
 A loop is run, which checks that the first character of the received message isn't equal to _e_ which signifies that _end_ wasn't received.
 Inside this loop, the received message is printed, and a different message is sent.
 Once sent, another message check runs as a while loop.
 The message is then received and decoded.

 The loop stops once the _end_ message is received.
 The file for generating the key and the shared memory segment are deleted.
 The program then exits.